ray-project/ray/doc/source/workflows/management.rst

 Concurrency Control
 -------------------
-Ray Workflow supports concurrency control.
+Ray Workflows supports concurrency control.
 You can support the maximum running workflows and maximum pending workflows via ``workflow.init()`` before executing any workflow. ``workflow.init()`` again with a different configuration would raise an error except ``None`` is given.